-Orbis Investment Management (U.S.), LLC is a hedge fund manager that employs eight financial advisors who manage the $109 million under its care.
-The firm is part of the Orbis Group of financial companies, so its assets under management (AUM) belong to Orbis Group’s collective $33 billion in AUM.
+Orbis Investment Management (U.S.), LLC is a hedge fund manager that is part of the Orbis Group of financial companies, so its assets under management (AUM) belong to Orbis Group’s collective $33 billion in AUM.
 Orbis Investment Management is based out of San Francisco, though its parent company operates offices in seven other countries.

 Orbis Investment Management Background